 Set out trays or plates of bite-sized food samples for children to try.
 Talk about the various options ahead of time, including details about food groups.

-As the kids try the different foods, ask them questions about how they taste, reaching beyond whether or not they “like” them.
+As the kids try different foods, ask questions about the flavours, encouraging them to go beyond simply liking or disliking them.

 5. “Tony Baroni” Feast

 Afterwards, you could offer various types of cooked pasta for kids to try.
-Children could also help you make AND taste one of the meals shown in the story.
+Children could also help make and taste one of the meals from the story.

 6. Edible Playdough or Slime